Slogans, Monuments & Movements, Oh My!

 Anti-racism, as currently configured — has gone a long way from what used to be considered intelligent and sincere civil rights activism.
 Today it’s a religion.

-As explained in Part II of the series above:
+As explained in the post above:

 I made a mistake